Lich (Dungeons & Dragons): Reception

 Josh Hrala, for Geek & Sundry, reported that "liches really took off in modern gaming and fiction when D&D co-creator Gary Gygax officially added it to the game back in 1975 in the supplement called Greyhawk.
-Gygax wasn’t the first person to conceive the idea of a lich, though.
+Gygax wasn't the first person to conceive the idea of a lich, though.
 Instead, he lifted most of the idea from a short story from the late-1960s by fantasy author Gardner Fox".

-Rob Bricken from io9 named the lich as the 7th most memorable D&D monster.

-In his review of the Monster Manual (2014), Henry Glasheen, for SLUG Magazine, wrote that "Fifth Edition has taken some of its most imposing creatures and given them an undeniable ambience" and highlighted the lich as an example monster that would use "her whole lair in a desperate attempt to annihilate the party".
+Henry Glasheen, in his review of the Monster Manual (2014) for SLUG Magazine, wrote that "Fifth Edition has taken some of its most imposing creatures and given them an undeniable ambience" and highlighted the lich as an example monster that would use "her whole lair in a desperate attempt to annihilate the party".

-SyFy Wire in 2018 called it one of "The 9 Scariest, Most Unforgettable Monsters From Dungeons & Dragons", saying that "Liches are classic monsters not just in D&D, but when you face one in the tabletop game you better be ready for a tough fight and more."

-CBR in 2018 called it one of the "13 Most Powerful D&D Monsters", saying that "they are immortal spellcasters who are almost impossible to kill seeing as you need to locate their Phylactery and destroy it.
+Rob Bricken of io9 named the lich as the 7th most memorable D&D monster, while Backstab reviewer Philippe Tessier called it a "classic of D&D".
+In 2018, SyFy Wire called it one of "The 9 Scariest, Most Unforgettable Monsters From Dungeons & Dragons", saying that "Liches are classic monsters not just in D&D, but when you face one in the tabletop game you better be ready for a tough fight and more."
+CBR, similarly in 2018, called it one of the "13 Most Powerful D&D Monsters", saying that "they are immortal spellcasters who are almost impossible to kill seeing as you need to locate their Phylactery and destroy it.
 That's not something the Lich will just let a party do without some trouble, which makes a Lich one of the deadliest monsters in the game".

 Eric Silver, for Alma, criticized the use of the word phylactery in the game and highlighted talisman as a more neutral term.
 Silver wrote, "I don’t know about you, but phylactery is a word I’ve only ever seen used as the English translation of the Jewish ritual object, tefillin.
 The phylactery is specifically described as 'a charm or amulet, or repository used to store small parchments bearing holy scripture or arcane writings.' [...]
 Even stranger, the lich was created by Gygax, someone fascinated with historical religious study.
 He made the choice that an undead wizard king would keep his soul in something that Jews use for daily prayers.
 Recent editions backtrack from those origins, but Wizards has stuck with 'phylactery.'
 They bury the Jewish coding of the lich, but much like the lich itself, allow it to live on".